kserve/kserve/python/kfserving/README.md

 ## KFServing Server
-KFServing's python server libraries implement a standardized KFServing library that is extended by model serving frameworks such as XGBoost and PyTorch.
+KFServing's python server libraries implement a standardized KFServing library that is extended by model serving frameworks such as Scikit Learn, XGBoost and PyTorch.
 It encapsulates data plane API definitions and storage retrieval for models.

 KFServing provides many functionalities, including among others: